Questions About COVID-19 Vaccination

 Are these conditions a problem with the other vaccines?

-Neither of these conditions, TTS or Guillain-Barré, has been associated with the Pfizer and Moderna vaccines — and about 580 million doses of those have been given so far.
-However, there have been rare reports of inflammatory conditions called myocarditis and pericarditis(link opens in new window) with these vaccines (see "side effects" question below).
+Neither of these conditions, TTS or Guillain-Barré, has been associated with the Pfizer and Moderna vaccines — and over 1 billion doses of those have been given so far.
+However, there have been rare reports of inflammatory conditions called myocarditis and pericarditis(link opens in new window) with these vaccines and with the new Novavax shot (see "side effects" question below).
 Research shows the benefits of COVID-19 vaccination outweigh the low risk of myocarditis after receiving the vaccine.

 Are there serious side effects from the vaccine?